MSKSee changes in tissue and vascular structure in 2D and 3D

 How much inflammation is in the arthritic joints?
 Assess the musculoskeletal system with Vevo technology!

 Rapid, completely non-invasive visualization of the arthritic joint using Ultra High Frequency Ultrasound and photoacoustics.
-With MSK ultrasound, see changes in tissue and vascular structure in 2D and 3D with resolution down to 30 microns.
+With in vivo MSK ultrasound, see changes in tissue and vascular structure in 2D and 3D with resolution down to 30 microns.
 Tissue oxygenation, capillary function, tissue inflammation, bone erosion and more can be assessed longitudinally without interfering with your experiment.

 • Detect early onset of arthritis in drug-induced or spontaneous mouse models